-The Mozilla Foundation has fixed approximately 21 flaws in the Firefox Web browser that could be exploited to bypass security restrictions, tamper with sensitive data or conduct cross-site
+The Mozilla Foundation has fixed approximately 21 flaws in the Firefox Web browser that could be exploited to bypass security restrictions, tamper with sensitive data or conduct cross-site scripting and phishing attacks.

 Danish vulnerability clearinghouse Secunia rated the flaws "highly critical" in an advisory Thursday.
 The firm described the flaws as: